Contact Us

 Shaun Case, OMS/CSIP Software and Database Developer

 Shaun holds a B.S. in Information Systems and Masters in Public Health from Walden University and has modeling experience with international organizations.
-He joined OMSLab in summer 2015 is engaged with conservation resources model and data service development projects.
+She joined OMSLab in summer 2015 is engaged with conservation resources model and data service development projects.

 Lucas Yaege, OMS/CSIP Software and Database Developer